skillrepos/codeium-basics/labs.md

 code deployment.yaml
 ```

-2. Bring up the Copilot Chat dialog via **CMD+I** and enter in (or copy and paste) the following request and hit the Submit button.
+2. Bring up the Codeium Chat dialog via **CMD+I** and enter in (or copy and paste) the following request and hit the Submit button.

 ```
 write spec for deployment in Kubernetes with 2 replicas and image from busybox